afkarxyz/Instagram-Media-Batch-Downloader/README.md

 ## ✨ Features

-- Uses the powerful `gallery-dl` library, similar to `yt-dlp`
+- Powered by `gallery-dl`, similar to `yt-dlp`
-- Download images and videos in original quality
+- Downloads in original quality

 ## 🖼️ Screenshots